boraneak/bidstreet/api/README.md

-# bidstreet backend
+# Bidstreet API

-This is a backend project built with TypeScript, Node.js, Express and MongoDB.
+Bidstreet API built with TypeScript, Node.js, Express and MongoDB.
 The project uses `ts-node` for development, `typescript` for building, and `eslint` for linting.

 ## Getting Started